Frequently Asked Questions

 - The financial aid office at the school you indicated on your application will certify your eligibility to participate in the MTI Scholarship Program.

 - Your school must certify your eligibility for the scholarship before an award is determined.
-You will be considered a qualified applicant if ISAC receives a complete application and your school certifies you as eligible for the scholarship.
+You will be considered a qualified applicant if a complete MTI application and FAFSA or Alternative Application is submitted, and your school certifies you as eligible for the scholarship.

 - ISAC will notify you, in writing, of your eligibility status.
 You will receive one of the following letters: